Carbon dioxide and global warming can cause extinction

 That's just one species.
 As the mass extinction progresses, millions of species will be wiped out.

 Which one will be the nail in the coffin for humanity?
-The extinction of livestock or crops?
-Or the ones we would never know about, like a rare tropical plant that could have provided a cure for the next pandemic?
+The extinction of livestock or crops that we depend on for food?
+Or the the extinction of a species that we would never know about, like a rare tropical plant that could have provided a cure for the next pandemic?

 Related articles